 I believe that mountain dulcimers and hammered dulcimers are among the world's coolest musical instruments.
 I want the general public to know them the way it knows guitars and pianos.

 The mountain dulcimer is similar to a guitar, except for a few of the particulars:

 For years, I thought mountain dulcimers were relatively uninteresting -- after all, how much could you do with only 3 strings?
 But once I started playing it, I discovered how much fun it is -- and those supposed shortcomings actually turned out to be great strengths.

 Think of it this way: A guitar has 6 strings and you have 5 fingers.
 You're outnumbered.
 A mountain dulcimer has 3 strings and you have 5 fingers.
 You don't have to worry about all those excess strings being in the way.
 A beginner can pick out songs in minutes -- the "mistake notes" aren't there.
 Yet, 3 strings also is enough to play both melody and accompaniment at the same time.

 It's common nowadays for dulcimers to have at least one or two "extra" frets.
 My "standard" setup for a dulcimer includes 0+, 1+, and 8+ frets (as well as 6+ and 13+ frets, which are nearly universal nowadays).
 This adds several useful notes and many useful chords, but is still simple enough to find the notes and chords without having to think.
 I also play fully chromatic and regular diatonic dulcimers.

 I play mountain dulcimers by Ron Ewing, Rod Matheson, Bear Meadow, McSpadden, Sweet-Water, and Jim Fox -- plus a cardboard one from Backyard Music.
-There are many other very fine builders, such as Blue Lion, Folkcraft, Jeremy Seeger, and others whose instruments I haven't played yet.
+There are many other very fine builders, such as Blue Lion, Folkcraft, Jeremy Seeger, and others whose instruments I'm not familiar enough with.

 There's a second instrument, called the hammered dulcimer.
 If you're not familiar with it, see the photo.
 (Normally, it would be laying on a stand.)
 You hit the strings with pencil-sized drumsticks, so it's a bit like a piano or harpsichord, except that it's percussive.
 Mine has a 4-octave chromatic range and 95 strings.